robertmuth/Cwerg/FrontEndDocs/ast.md

 ### EphemeralList
 Only exist temporarily after a replacement strep

-    will removed (flattened) in the next cleanup step
+    will removed (flattened) in the next cleanup list

 Fields: